 Tall Ramping-fumitory is elsewhere in Britain commonest on cultivated or other disturbed land.
 It is a fairly large-flowered fumitory (the Westbere corollas measured 11mm) with small sepals (2 x 1.5mm for the Westbere plant) bearing jagged, forwardly-directed teeth.
-The commonest variety has salmon-pink flowers without any other colour markings, but the Westbere flowers were whitish, very pale pink, the key feature being that the upper petal is concolorous without a dark tip, and in this respect it may be distinguished from all other British large-flowered fumitories.
+The commonest variety (var. bastardii) has salmonpink flowers without any other colour markings, but the Westbere flowers were whitish, very pale pink, the key feature being that the upper petal is concolorous without a dark tip, and in this respect var.bastardii may be distinguished from all other British large-flowered fumitories.